 Penalties for being accused of committing any violent felony can involve very serious jail time and it is highly recommended that you seek the advice and assistance of an attorney experienced in this area of the law.
 Our office has had great success with this type of case, and we urge you to contact us to consult and evaluate your case.

 Get a legal defense consultation today!

 Assault charges are something to be taken very seriously.
 Anytime your reputation and freedom are on the line, you shouldn’t risk not dealing with it aggressively and quickly.
 The sooner we get to work on your case, the more defense options we will have.
 And the initial consultation is free, there’s no obligation if you decide not to hire us.

 If you are facing charges like A & B, contact me today.
 I am interested in the details of your case and interested in getting you the best results possible.

-I have a successful record of fighting and winning assault and battery cases in Massachusetts courts.
-Give me a call to discuss your specific situation, and how I can help.
+I have a successful record of fighting and winning assault cases, at trial and even beating them at clerk’s hearings before a criminal complaint is even issued.
+If you are accused of a Massachusetts assault and battery charge, give me a call or text me to discuss your specific situation, and how I can help.